peterpeterparker/daviddalbusco.com/README.md

 Hello,

 I'm [David Dal Busco].
-I'm a freelancer, full stack developer Web, PWA and Mobile iOS/Android, project manager, UX and IT consultant.
+I'm a freelancer, web developer, project manager, UX and IT consultant.

 This project is my personal website which showcases my portfolio and blog entries.